COVID-19 INFO AND STATUS:

 As part of Cork's Gay Project, we are incredibly grateful and proud of how far we have come and what our members have contributed to the club.
 We are also proud to be an active and social initiative with basis in Cork City and we are always welcoming new runners and ideas!

 HOW TO JOIN:

-We meet at Blackrock Castle every Saturday at 10:30 am and The Lough every Monday evening at 7 pm.
+We meet at Kennedy Quay behind the Marina market every Saturday at 10 am and at Kennedy Park every Monday evening at 7 pm.
 We are currently not charging our members any fees, thus runs are free to join.
 However, registrations are currently mandatory at this point due to Covid-19 being a factor.
 We therefore ask everyone to register for each run for free using the links below:

 SATURDAY morning runs:

 After registering, you will receive an email from Eventbrite on when and where the run will take place.

 Should a run be cancelled, we will notify of this here on the top of the site and on our official Facebook page, where you can also contact us via the chat.